Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Results

 \subsection{Performance}

 To measure the performance of each method in the overall system, a simple test simulation was set up.
 The simulation would propagate a certain number of particles through the magnetic field using the \verb/PropagationCK/ module.
 To exclude unwanted side effects and achieve comparability between methods, each particle was propagated for the exact same number of simulation steps; this was achieved by setting the step size to a constant value and imposing a maximum trajectory length as a stop condition.
-The CPU time for each execution run was measured with Linux's \verb/time/ utility in a "best-of-3" system: Each configuration was run three times; at the end, the fastest value was taken.
+The CPU time for each execution run was measured with Linux's \verb/time/ utility in a ``best-of-3'' system: Each configuration was run three times; at the end, the fastest value was taken.
 All simulations were performed on the same computer setup.

 In order to avoid unwanted influence from setup-time operations (such as generating the grid for grid-based methods), each method was run with \num{1e4}, \num{2e4}, \num{3e4}, and \num{4e4} particles.
 Using linear regression, the slope of a fit through these points was obtained, yielding the average time per particle.
-This was then divided by the number of steps for each particle to obtain the average time per step, shown in Fig.\ \ref{fig:perf} as a function of the number of wavemodes.
+This was then divided by the number of steps for each particle to obtain the average time per step, shown in Fig.\ \ref{fig:perf} as a function of the number of wave-modes.

-TD13 was tested on multiple counts of wavemodes, since these influence performance; the grid-based methods do not depend on a parameter that affect their runtime, so they are shown as horizontal lines.
+TD13 was tested on multiple counts of wave-modes, since these influence performance; the grid-based methods do not depend on a parameter that affect their runtime, so they are shown as horizontal lines.

 With respect to the different interpolation routines the computational time increases with increasing interpolation effort, so that TC takes about three times longer than NN.
 The grid-less TD13 field shows the longest computation time in the case of the non-optimized algorithm for $n_m>10$.
-In the case of the recommended number of wavemodes of $n_m>100$, the routine is already ten times slower than TC, hence hardly feasible for the propagation of a sufficient number of particles.
+In the case of the recommended number of wave-modes of $n_m>100$, the routine is already ten times slower than TC, hence hardly feasible for the propagation of a sufficient number of particles.
 However, with the previously introduced optimization, the computation time can be reduced by more than an order of magnitude for $n_m\gtrsim 20$.
-Thus, the performance of the most-optimized TD13 algorithm for 100 wavemodes equals the one of TL, so that there is in principle no benefit in restricting the simulations to grid-based turbulence fields.
+Thus, the performance of the most-optimized TD13 algorithm for 100 wave-modes equals the one of TL, so that there is in principle no benefit in restricting the simulations to grid-based turbulence fields.